rohanrav/Game-of-Nim/README.md

 # Game-of-Nim
 Game of Nim recreated using Java.
+Project uses a GUI interface.

+# Usage
+Run the mode you would like to play.
+Files can be found in the src folder.